What is cardiac rehabilitation?

 The best way to find a cardiac rehab program is to ask your healthcare team.
 They’ll be able to help you enrol in a program near you.
 In most cases, a cardiac rehab coordinator will visit you while you’re in hospital and give you a referral to your closest cardiac rehabilitation facility.
 You’ll then need to book in to the program as soon as you leave the hospital.

-You can also visit the National Heart Foundation Cardiac Rehabilitation page for details about how to find a cardiac rehab program near you.
-You can also find out more about the St Vincent’s Hospital Cardiac Rehabilitation program.
+You can also find your closest cardiac rehabilitation program by visiting the National Heart Foundation Cardiac Rehabilitation map You can also find out more about the St Vincent’s Hospital Cardiac Rehabilitation program.

 Remember, heart disease has no cure.
 It’s a lifelong condition that needs ongoing management and attention - and a cardiac rehab program can help you give your health the attention it deserves so you can live an active and fulfilling life.